jiecovic/RL-Snake6110-AI/README.md

 - **Goal:** Learn to efficiently collect food, avoid fatal collisions, and ultimately **win the game** by filling the entire grid with the snake’s body tiles.
 - **TensorBoard support** included for performance tracking.

+### 🎯 Objective
+The primary goal of this project is to **train a reinforcement learning agent purely from game pixels**, without the use of any external world models or tricks.
+The agent should learn to make decisions and improve its gameplay entirely based on visual input.
+The model and policy should figure out how to efficiently collect food, avoid collisions, and win the game by itself, relying solely on the raw pixel-based observations provided by the game environment.

 ### Reward shaping
 The environment’s `step(action)` returns rewards as follows:

 - **Tiny step penalty** every move to encourage efficiency: `reward -= tiny_reward`.